socialplanning/opencore/opencore/member/README.txt

 If we try to create a member with fields that do not validate, the factory does NOT fail, but creates the member with these bad fields.
-This is bad and should be fixed, but this is the behavior of the code that this was taken from (in opencore.nui.account.join)
+This is bad and should be fixed, but this is the behavior of the code that this was taken from (in opencore.account.join)
     >>> factory.create(dict(id='darcy',
     ...                     email='greexampledotcom',
     ...                     password='tesde',